What is hair transplant? What is the difference between FUE and FUT?

 How is FUE performed?

-2a.
-Consultation: During this appointment, the doctor will examine your hair loss pattern, your donor area (where hair follicles will be extracted from) and discuss your expectations and goals.
+a.
+Consultation: Schedule a consultation.
+During this appointment, the doctor will assess your hair loss pattern, evaluate your donor area (where hair follicles will be extracted from), and discuss your expectations and goals.

-2b.
-Medical Evaluation: Your medical history will be reviewed, and a physical examination will be conducted to determine your suitability for the procedure.
-Blood tests will be done to ensure good health before operation and to rule out any underlying medical conditions.
+b.
+Medical Evaluation: The doctor will review your medical history and conduct a physical examination to determine your suitability for the procedure.
+They may also request blood tests and other diagnostic evaluations to rule out any underlying medical conditions.

-3. Step-by-Step Procedure: Once the necessary steps have been completed, the FUE procedure can start.
-Here is a step-by-step breakdown of how it is usually done.
+2. Step-by-Step Procedure: Once the necessary preparations have been completed, the FUE procedure can commence.
+Here is a step-by-step breakdown of how it is typically performed:

-Step 4: Recipient Area Preparation: Small incisions are made in the recipient sites to take in the hair grafts.
-The sites are strategically created at certain angles and densities to ensure natural hair growth.
+Step 4: Recipient Area Preparation: The recipient area, where the transplanted follicles will be placed, is prepared by making small incisions or recipient sites.
+These sites are strategically created at specific angles and densities to ensure natural hair growth patterns.

 What are the risks of FUE?